-Standard of Evidence - Student Process
+Standard of Evidence - Student Process:

-That standard of evidence used to determine responsibility for violation of the Student Code of Conduct is Preponderance of the Evidence.
+The standard of evidence used in determining responsibility for violation of the Honor Code is Preponderance of the Evidence.

 Possible Sanctions:

 A student found responsible for violation of the University's policy of sexual misconduct is subject to any of the following possible sanctions.